saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 Conditional statements
 ======================

 Let's assume that we have different device types in our network and that we have stored that role as a grain.
-Through the use of conditional statements, we are able to fit them all into 1 template:
+In this example, through the use of conditional statements, we put all the different configurations into 1 template:

 ```
 {# retrieve grain and store that value in type #}